Kingston Penitentiary: 1971–1981

-From 1971–1981, the penitentiary served as Corrections Canada's Ontario Region Reception Centre.
-Before it closed, the facility housed between 350 and 500 inmates plus another 120 at the Regional Treatment Centre contained within the prison.
+From 1971 to 1981, the penitentiary served as Corrections Canada’s Ontario Region Reception Centre.
+Before it closed, the facility housed between 350 and 500 inmates, plus another 120 at the Regional Treatment Centre contained within the prison.
 Every inmate was given an individual cell.

-In its later years, Kingston Penitentiary became known as a "dumping ground for bad guards", and after an investigation by the RCMP, eight guards were terminated.
+In its later years, Kingston Penitentiary became known as a “dumping ground for bad guards,” and after an investigation by the RCMP, eight guards were terminated.

 In 1990, Kingston Penitentiary was designated a National Historic Site of Canada.

 On April 19, 2012, the Government of Canada announced plans to close the Kingston Penitentiary, along with the Leclerc Institution in Laval, Quebec and the Regional Treatment Centre in Kingston, Ontario.
 Kingston Penitentiary officially closed on September 30, 2013.
 The penitentiary was opened during October/November 2013 for public tours hosted by the United Way of KFL&A and Habitat for Humanity Canada.

 Escapes

 On September 10, 1923, inmate Norman "Red" Ryan planned and carried out an escape with several other inmates.
 After setting fire to a shed as a distraction, the gang used a ladder and went over the wall.
 They stole a car from a nearby property and fled the city.

 On August 17, 1947, inmates Nicholas Minelli, Ulysses Lauzon, and Donald "Mickey" Macdonald climbed over the wall behind the east cell block, after cutting through the bars on their cell.
-Both Nick and Ulysses were recaptured, but Macdonald was never found.
+Both Minelli and Lauzon were recaptured, but Macdonald was never found.

 In 1999, inmate Ty Conn escaped from the facility.
 Although there had been at least 26 escape attempts since 1836, Conn was the first to evade capture for weeks since 1958.
 Two weeks later, surrounded by police in Toronto, Conn suffered a fatal self-inflicted gunshot wound while speaking on the telephone to CBC producer Theresa Burke.

 Notable inmates

 Kingston Penitentiary had been home to many of Canada's most dangerous and notorious criminals.
-James Donnelly, patriarch of the Black Donnellys, was sentenced to be hanged on September 17, 1859, for the murder of Patrick Farrell.
+James Donnelly, patriarch of the Donnelly family, was sentenced to be hanged on September 17, 1859, for the murder of Patrick Farrell.
 A petition for clemency started by his wife Johannah saw his sentence reduced to seven years in Kingston Penitentiary.